2025–26 Myanmar general election: Electoral system

-Prior to now, Myanmar only used the first-past-the-post system, which allows a candidate to win an election with a plurality of votes in a constituency.
-During a press conference in Naypyidaw, on 16 June 2022, Khin Maung Oo, a member of the Union Election Commission, announced that the nation would switch to a proportional representation system for the upcoming election.
+Prior to 2022, Myanmar only used the first-past-the-post system, which allows a candidate to win an election with a plurality of votes in a constituency.
+However, on 16 June 2022 during a press conference in Naypyidaw, Khin Maung Oo, a member of the Union Election Commission, announced that the nation would switch to a proportional representation system for the upcoming election.

 Existing system

-In the existing system, the national legislature, the Pyidaungsu Hluttaw consists of a total of 498 seats elected in single-member constituencies, and 166 seats reserved for military appointees.
+In the existing system, the national legislature, the Pyidaungsu Hluttaw, consists of 498 seats elected in single-member constituencies, and 166 seats reserved for military appointees.

-The Pyithu Hluttaw, or House of Representatives, is elected every five years.
+The Pyithu Hluttaw is elected every five years.
 It is the lower house.
 It has 440 MPs, 330 of which are elected in single-member constituencies, one for each township.
 A further 110 members (one quarter) are appointed by the Tatmadaw.

-The Amyotha Hluttaw, or House of Nationalities, is elected every five years.
+The Amyotha Hluttaw is elected every five years.
 It is the upper house.
 It has 224 MPs, 168 of which are elected in single-member constituencies, 12 in each state or region.
 A further 56 members (one quarter) are appointed by the Tatmadaw.

 In Myanmar, it is not uncommon for elections to be cancelled partially or completely in some constituencies due to insurrection.

-Following the inauguration of the new lawmakers, the President and the two Vice-Presidents of Myanmar are chosen by the Presidential Electoral College, which is composed of MPs from three committees: one consisting of elected members from each house of the Assembly of the Union and one consisting of members appointed by the military.
+Following the inauguration of the new lawmakers, the President and the two Vice-Presidents of Myanmar are chosen by the Presidential Electoral College, which is composed of MPs from three committees: one consisting of elected members from each house of the Pyidaungsu Hluttaw and one consisting of members appointed by the military.
 After one candidate has been recommended by each committee, the Assembly votes.
 Depending on their total number of votes, the candidates are elected to the following positions: President, First Vice-President, and Second Vice-President.

-People married to a non-Burmese citizen and/or who have children without Burmese citizenship are barred from being elected to any presidential position.
-This requirement has been criticised by some as being an attempt to disqualify Suu Kyi.
-Her late husband was a British citizen, so she was ineligible to be President.
-Instead, she became State Counsellor, and President Win Myint was seen as her puppet.
+Under Article 59(f) of the 2008 Constitution, individuals are disqualified from the presidency if they, their parents, spouse, or children "owe allegiance to a foreign power."
+As Aung San Suu Kyi’s late husband and two children are British citizens, this provision rendered her ineligible for the office.

+Critics and members of the National League for Democracy (NLD) have characterized this clause as a specific measure designed by the former military junta to prevent her from holding the presidency.
+Following the NLD's victory in the 2015 Myanmar general election, the party created the post of State Counsellor of Myanmar for Aung San Suu Kyi, allowing her to function as the de facto head of government.
+During this period, President Win Myint (and his predecessor Htin Kyaw) maintained a close working relationship with Aung San Suu Kyi.
+Although constitutional authority rested with the President, it was widely acknowledged by observers and the NLD itself that Aung San Suu Kyi exercised primary leadership over the executive branch.